 Transparency promotes accountability by providing the public with information about what the Government is doing.

 The Open Government Directive describes components of the Open Government Plan, including transparency, participation, collaboration, flagship initiative, and public and agency involvement.
 The transparency component of the plan has the largest number of requirements, including a strategic action plan for transparency and identification of high value datasets for publication.
 We want to hear your recommendations for this component of NARA's Open Government Plan.
-Please visit the Open Government Idea Forum and NARAtions Blog to submit your ideas for improving transparency at NARA.
+Please visit the and NARAtions Blog to submit your ideas for improving transparency at NARA.

 The Open Government Directive requires a plan to follow these guidelines:

 Your agency's Open Government Plan should explain in detail how your agency will improve transparency.
 It should describe steps the agency will take to conduct its work more openly and publish its information online, including any proposed changes to internal management and administrative policies to improve transparency.
 Specifically, as part of your Plan to enhance information dissemination, your agency should describe how it is currently meeting its legal information dissemination obligations, and how it plans to improve its existing information dissemination practices by providing:

 - A strategic action plan for transparency that (1) inventories agency high-value information currently available for download; (2) fosters the public’s use of this information to increase public knowledge and promote public scrutiny of agency services; and (3) identifies high value information not yet available and establishes a reasonable timeline for publication online in open formats with specific target dates.
 High-value information is information that can be sued to increase agency accountability and responsiveness; improve public knowledge of the agency and its operations; further the core mission of the agency; create economic opportunity; or respond to need and demand as identified through public consultation.